michaelkamprath/ShiftRegisterLEDMatrixLib/README.md

 ## Library Architecture
 This library has three general facets: image handling, matrix driver, and animation management.

+### Platform Timer Handlers
+Platform-specific interrupt and timer routines for `BaseLEDMatrix` reside in `src/platform/` and are `#include`d from `src/BaseLEDMatrix.cpp` based on the active Arduino architecture symbol.
+Each file follows the naming pattern `BaseLEDMatrix_<architecture>.cpp`.
+The current mappings are:

+- `BaseLEDMatrix_avr.cpp` for default ATmega 8-bit boards
+- `BaseLEDMatrix_esp32.cpp` for ESP32 boards
+- `BaseLEDMatrix_esp8266.cpp` for ESP8266 boards
+- `BaseLEDMatrix_teensy.cpp` for Teensy boards
+- `BaseLEDMatrix_samd.cpp` for Arduino Zero and other SAMD boards
+- `BaseLEDMatrix_sam.cpp` for Arduino Due (SAM3X) boards
+- `BaseLEDMatrix_rp2040.cpp` for RP2040-based boards
+- `BaseLEDMatrix_renesas_uno.cpp` for Arduino Uno R4 (Renesas) boards

+When adding support for a new platform, place the handler implementation in a new file under `src/platform/` following this convention and extend the architecture switch in `src/BaseLEDMatrix.cpp`.

 ### Image Handling
 All image drawing is handled by the [Adafruit GFX API](https://learn.adafruit.com/adafruit-gfx-graphics-library/).
 Please refer to its documentation for information on how to draw an image to a matrix.